DataIntellectTech/TorQ/README.md

   * Added a chained tickerplant process
   * Updated housekeeping.csv to take in an extra column agemin which represents whether to use minutes or days in find function
   * Updated email libraries
+- **2.2.0, October 2015**:
+  * Added application configuration management using $KDBAPPCONFIG environmnet variable
+  * Added pid, host and port to heartbeat table
+  * Changed gateway to be non intrusive
+  * Bug fixes